Self-Defence of the Republic of Poland: After 2011

 On 5 August 2024, the 13th anniversary of Andrzej Lepper's death, the party wrote a letter to the prime minister Donald Tusk, asking him to intervene in the case of recompensation for Lepper's family.
 The relatives of Lepper requested that they be compensated from the government's Justice Fund (Fundusz Sprawiedliwości), as the former head and deputy head of the Central Anticorruption Bureau, Mariusz Kamiński and Maciej Wąsik, were convincted in 2023 for organizing an unlawful sting operation against Lepper in 2007.
 The Polish Minister of Justice Adam Bodnar did not answer the request, which led to Samoobrona announcing interventions at government offices, as well as protests outside the Ministry of Justice or the Prime Minister's Office as last resort.

-In December 2024, another party aiming to be a successor of Samoobrona, the Self-Defence Rebirth of Andrzej Lepper (Samoobrona Odrodzenia Andrzeja Leppera) was founded in Lublin.
+In December 2024, another party aiming to be a successor of Samoobrona, the Self-Defence Rebirth of Andrzej Lepper (Samoobrona Odrodzenie Andrzeja Leppera) was founded in Lublin.
 The founders of the party include the members of the pro-Russian Polish Antiwar Movement (Polski Ruch Antywojenny), as well as former members of Samoobrona.
 According to Rzeczpospolita, the creation of the party is associated with a larger revival of interest in Andrzej Lepper - since 2022, Polish rural trade unions have been organizing popular campaign to build a monument to Andrzej Lepper, and mainstream parties such as Konfederacja have been requesting to relaunch the investigation into Lepper's death, which many speculate to be murder than suicide.

 On 25 January 2025, Samoobrona held party congress on which it announced its own candidate for the 2025 Polish presidential election - Aldona Anna Skirgiełło.
 Skirgiełło is a Polish farmer living in Podlasie that became famous through her appearance in the TTV series "Wives of Podlasie" (Żony Podlasia), where she played a star role.
 It was the first time since 2010 that the party fielded its own candidate.
 Skirgiełło presented an anti-capitalist, socially conservative and pro-Russian program, including declarations to protect "traditional Christian values" and to introduce mandatory parliamentary representation for ethnic and religious minorities in Poland.
 When asked about her prospect of victory, she stated: "I won't win the election anyway, but I will stir things up."
 However, despite a well-publicized candidacy, Skirgiełło did not manage to gather the 100,000 signatures needed to appear on the ballot on time.
 At the day of the deadline, 4 April, she narrowly fell short, having gathered around 93,000 signatures.
 Skirgiełło declared that she does not plan to step down from politics, and instead plans to work on expanding party structures and building a voter base for parliamentary elections.
 She attributed her unsuccessful run to Samoobrona being "weakened by external influences that are destroying it".
 Following Skirgiełło's failure, on 16 May 2025, Samoobrona endorsed an independent candidate supported by Law and Justice, Karol Nawrocki.
 However, Skirgiełło herself endorsed Grzegorz Braun, the candidate of the Confederation of the Polish Crown, instead.